Iyengar yoga teacher in Horsham, West Sussex

 My classes focus on learning rather than simply ‘doing’.
 Ex- dancers and ex- gymnasts seem to be able to ‘just do it’.
 For the rest of us it is about finding the healthy action for us as individuals, so we need to work more mindfully.
 I like to create a light-hearted atmosphere in class, with plenty of humour to encourage students to challenge their habitual way of doing things.

-I have a natural love of teaching that I hope is evident in my classes and workshops.
+I have a natural love of teaching that I hope is evident in my classes, workshops and one to ones.

 I see myself as a ‘professional Yoga teacher’.
 What does that mean?
 Well, for me it means a lot of small things that all add up.
 I take my responsibilities as an Iyengar Yoga teacher very seriously: I adhere to my professional body’s guidance carefully.
 I undertake ongoing professional development.
 It also means I take great care as a teacher to take care of my students and to ensure their individual improvement- regardless of their level.
 This takes careful class planning to allow progression over time.